Liquid-solid friction on crystalline surfaces: a perspective: From numerical techniques to theoretical insights

-From a theoretical perspective, the liquid-solid interface is a notoriously difficult problem, where statistical mechanics of liquids and solid-state physics at surfaces mix together.
-A first attempt to estimate liquid friction on a corrugated potential can be done within the linear response theory.
-Using the Green-Kubo formula, one relates the interfacial momentum transport coefficient to the auto-correlation function of the force (\textit{ie:} momentum flux) at equilibrium \cite{barrat1999influence}.
+A first attempt to estimate liquid friction on a corrugated potential can be made within the linear response theory.
+Using the Green-Kubo formula, one relates the interfacial momentum transport coefficient to the auto-correlation function of the force (\textit{ie:} momentum flux) at equilibrium \cite{barrat1999influence} on a surface $\mathcal{A}$.

-The interfacial friction coefficient can eventually be rewritten in terms of the fluid-solid interaction potential, the liquid's structure factor at the interface $\Sparr$, of its density $\rho$ and of its typical lateral diffusion coefficient at the scale of corrugations $\Dqparr$, which can all be obtained from equilibrium molecular dynamics simulations.
+The interfacial friction coefficient can eventually be rewritten in terms of the fluid-solid interaction potential, the liquid's structure factor at the interface $\Sparr$, its density $\rho$ and its typical lateral diffusion coefficient at the scale of corrugations $\Dqparr$, which can all be obtained from equilibrium molecular dynamics simulations.

 The obtained slippage can then be compared with the velocity profile from out of equilibrium simulations \cite{thompson1990shear,barrat1999large}.